Is Pet Insurance Worth It? Here’s How to Decide.

 We were already maintaining an emergency fund for our household that covered six months of living expenses.
 Creating a separate savings bucket for our pets did not require a huge shift in our habits.

-Instead, we liked the idea that an emergency account could stay with us and earn interest while remaining accessible if we ever needed it.
+We liked the idea that an emergency account could stay with us and earn interest while remaining accessible if we ever needed it.

 Final Thoughts

+What about you?
 Would you prefer the peace of mind that comes with pet insurance, or the flexibility of managing your own pet emergency fund?
 I would love to hear what works for you.